About

 William Newell, Amy Tress, Stephen Upshaw, Stephanie Tress

-The success of their ground-breaking ‘Solem Lates’ concept, created in 2019 with the aim of presenting classical music in a fresh way and reaching broader audiences, has underlined the Quartet’s position as leading exponents of new music.
-Between 2020 and 2023, the Quartet’s ‘Beethoven Bartók Now’ series featured six major commissions from composers Aaron Parker, Jasmine Morris, David John Roche, Ayanna Witter-Johnson, Edmund Finnis and Bushra El-Turk, alongside the complete Bartók Quartets and complete late Beethoven Quartets, bringing new life and relevance to these iconic masterpieces.
-‘Beethoven Bartók Now’ also featured a wealth of digital content and educational activity including ‘Writing for Quartet’ workshops for composers of all backgrounds, generously supported by the Royal Philharmonic Society.
+Between 2020 and 2023, the Quartet’s ‘Beethoven Bartók Now’ series featured six major commissions from British composers, alongside the complete Bartók Quartets and complete late Beethoven Quartets, bringing new life and relevance to these iconic masterpieces.
+‘Beethoven Bartók Now’ also featured a wealth of digital content and educational activity including ‘Writing for Quartet’ workshops for composers of all backgrounds, which won an award from the Royal Philharmonic Society.

-The Quartet takes great pride in its educational work.
-From 2015-17 they held the Junior Fellowship in Chamber Music at the Royal Northern College of Music, and since 2016 they have been Quartet in Residence at the University of Liverpool, where they were invited to perform in the gala opening concert of the Tung Auditorium, flagship concert hall of the University’s new Yoko Ono Lennon Centre.
-In 2024 they were quartet in residence at the ConCorda Chamber Music Course in the Republic of Ireland.
-Their immersive concerts and workshops have taken them to mainstream and special needs schools through Live Music Now and they have performed or given seminars at Leeds, Manchester, Liverpool and Cardiff Universities.
+The Solem Quartet takes great pride in its educational work.
+From 2015-17 they held the Junior Fellowship in Chamber Music at the Royal Northern College of Music, and from 2016-24 they were Quartet in Residence at the University of Liverpool, where they performed in the gala opening concert for the Tung Auditorium, flagship concert hall of the University’s Yoko Ono Lennon Centre.
+Their immersive concerts and workshops have taken them to mainstream and special needs schools through Live Music Now and they have performed or given seminars at Leeds, Manchester, Liverpool, Birmingham and Cardiff Universities.

 Biographies